 3. Identify influencers and advocates

 Influencers are people whose opinions are valued in the industry.
-Around 90% of consumers say they trust what the people they’re familiar with recommend.
+Most consumers say they trust what the people they’re familiar with recommend.
 When so much value is placed on the recommendations of others, it’s a great advantage if you have the support of people considered influencers in your industry.
-You’ll get access to a larger audience, since they have a large following.
+You’ll get access to a larger audience since they have a large following.
 When they tweet or post about your brand, a sense of trust is created about your products.